-Although educational and vocational testing does not constitute the final answer, testing is useful in helping the student explore educational and vocational choices as well as helping the student gain personal insight into individual strengths and abilities.
+Although educational and vocational testing do not alone determine a student's skill level or interest, testing is useful in helping the student explore educational and vocational choices as well as helping the student gain personal insight into individual strengths and abilities.
 To supplement the group and individual counseling, Cochise College has a testing program in the areas of academic ability, aptitude, achievement, skill, interest, and personality.
-Special testing is required for nursing applicants and for those students whose first language is not English.
+Special testing is required for Nursing applicants and for those students whose first language is not English.
 Students interested in testing should see a counselor in the Division of Student Affairs.